 We must receive your official score reports from the testing agency.
 We ask about the tests here to ensure that you are aware of the testing requirements, and so that we can anticipate the test results we will receive.
 When you indicate all of the tests that you have taken or expect to take, sections will appear in the application so that you can report your results.

-All applicants must take the SAT or the ACT with the writing component, and we normally require two Subject Tests.
+All applicants must take the ACT with the writing component, the old SAT, or the new SAT with writing, and we normally require two Subject Tests.
 You should not submit two Subject Tests in mathematics to meet this requirement.
 If your first language is not English you should ordinarily not use a Subject Test in your first language to meet the two Subject Tests requirement.
 All students are encouraged to submit additional Subject Tests (which may include one in your first language), Advanced Placement or International Baccalaureate test results, or any other evidence of the breadth and depth of your academic accomplishments.
 While we normally require two SAT Subject Tests, you may apply without them if the cost of taking the tests represents a financial hardship or if you prefer to have your application considered without them.
-Standardized testing is only one component of our holistic admissions process and your application will be evaluated on the basis of all of the other information that you submit.
+Standardized testing is only one component of our admissions process and your application will be evaluated based on the information that you submit.

 There are no score cutoffs, and we do not admit “by the numbers.”
+We do not superscore test results from multiple test dates as a part of our review process.
 We take into account your educational background when reviewing your scores.
 You are free to use the College Board’s Score Choice option and/or the similar option offered by ACT when applying to Harvard.

 Like many colleges, Harvard has a foreign language requirement, which may be met with a 700 or more on an SAT Subject Test, a 5 on an AP exam, a 7 on an IB HL exam or by studying a language while at Harvard.